Attachment Parenting is Hard & 10 Other Things I Wish I’d Known About Attachment Parenting

 - Co-sleeping means backaches and sore muscles from sleeping in one position night after night.

-For me, the benefits of co-sleeping outweighed the costs and the difficulty of the situation varied with each child, but I’d have been better prepared for co-sleeping if someone would have told me that it’s not all sweet dreams.
+For me, the benefits of co-sleeping outweighed the costs and the difficulties of co-sleeping.
+Of course, the situation varied with each child, but I’d have been better prepared for co-sleeping if someone would have told me that it’s not all sweet dreams.

 My advice?
 Get one of these if you want to co-sleep.

 Not All Babies Like Baby-Wearing or Being Held All the Time

 As I’ve said, I didn’t realize right away that my oldest son didn’t enjoy co-sleeping and slept much better in his own bed.
 My youngest two sons likes co-sleeping and it was much easier with them.